asdfwyay/CS283/2-StudentDB/a2-questions.md

     ```
     In this implementation the storage for the student record is allocated on the heap using `malloc()` and passed back to the caller when the function returns.
 What do you think about this alternative implementation of `get_student(...)`?
 Address in your answer why it work work, but also think about any potential problems it could cause.

     > **ANSWER:** Unlike in the previous example, the data stored in the `pstudent` buffer will persist after returning from the function as it is allocated on the heap.
 However, the main disadvantage of this implementation is that a new data buffer is allocated instead of using an existing data buffer when passing by reference, reducing memory efficiency.
-Furthermore, the buffer will need to be freed at a later point, as failing to free the buffer could introduce a memory leak if the function is called repeatedly.
+Furthermore, the buffer will need to be freed at a later point, as failing to free the buffer would introduce a memory leak, especially if the function is called repeatedly.

 4. Lets take a look at how storage is managed for our simple database.
 Recall that all student records are stored on disk using the layout of the `student_t` structure (which has a size of 64 bytes).
 Lets start with a fresh database by deleting the `student.db` file using the command `rm ./student.db`.
 Now that we have an empty database lets add a few students and see what is happening under the covers.
 Consider the following sequence of commands: